jensonp/project-steam-engine/backend-deep-dive-fixed.md

      });
 ```

 **Performance cost**: Stack trace capture is expensive (~10-50us depending on depth).
-V8 has a configurable `Error.stackTraceLimit` (default: 10 frames).
+V8 has a configurable `Error.​stack​Trace​Limit` (default: 10 frames).
 Each frame read requires V8 to decode bytecode offsets back to source positions via the source map.

 ---